 Sleep is imperative for maintaining a glowing complexion, which may make chamomile the most popular tea for skin.
 When you aren’t sleeping well, your mirror will show you the effects.
 Next time you see dark circles creeping up, put some chamomile tea bags on your eyes to reduce the puffiness and get rid of that tired look.

-It’s relaxing properties also make this a great tea for red, irritated skin.
-And not only does chamomile promote relaxation and sleep, but it’s full of quercetin, which protects your skin from sun damage with its potent antioxidant properties [source].
+Its calming properties also make this tea excellent for red, irritated skin.
+And not only does chamomile promote relaxation and sleep, but it contains quercetin, which protects your skin from sun damage with its potent antioxidant properties [source].

 2. Jasmine tea

-It can prevent the signs of aging, helps with healing wounds [source], and even treats skin conditions like acne [source].
+Jasmine can prevent the signs of aging, the leaves help in wound healing [source], and it has even been shown to treat skin conditions like acne [source].

 3. Green tea

-Green tea is also packed full of sun damage-fighting agents.
+One of the most commonly consumed beverages around the world, green tea is packed full of sun damage-fighting agents.
 Too much sun exposure can increase your risk for skin cancer and age your skin prematurely.

 4. Rooibos

-Also known as Red Bush Tea, rooibos has been used for thousands of years in South Africa and can treat a variety of skin conditions.
-It’s thought that the flavonoids in rooibos fight unwanted pathogens and keep eczema and acne flare-ups at bay.
+Also known as Red Bush tea, rooibos has been used for thousands of years in South Africa and can be used to treat a variety of skin conditions.
+It’s thought that the flavonoids in rooibos fight unwanted pathogens and keep eczema and acne flare-ups at bay, notes Lana Butner, N.D., a naturopathic doctor practicing in New York City.

 5. Black tea

-Packed with antioxidants, black tea fights also free radicals in the body (seeing a little theme here with tea?) and slows the signs of aging.
-It also has anti-inflammatory properties and encourages a healthy immune system due to the high caffeine levels [source], which can prevent colds and viruses that negatively affect our skin.
+Because it’s packed with antioxidants, black tea also fights free radicals in the body (seeing a little theme here with tea?) and slows the signs of aging.
+It has anti-inflammatory properties and encourages a healthy immune system due to the high caffeine levels [source], which can prevent colds and viruses that negatively affect our skin.

 Next time you’re thinking about enjoying a cup of tea, try applying a cool black tea rinse directly to the face.